anushan-rio/Ineuron_Intership_LMS-V1/README.md

 - **Node.js**: JavaScript runtime for the backend server.
 - **Mongoose**: ODM for MongoDB and Node.js.
 - **JWT**: JSON Web Tokens for user authentication.

+## Contributing
+Contributions are welcome!
+Please fork the repository and create a pull request.
+Make sure to follow the project's coding standards and guidelines.

 ## Installation